Citi/pargraph/README.md

 Use the `to_dict()` method to convert the generated graph to a [task graph](https://docs.dask.org/en/latest/graphs.html).

 When the task graph is created, all parameters must be known.
-Those which affect the shape of the graph are provided in `to_graph()`, and we must provide the remainder to `to_dict()`.
+Those which affect the shape of the graph are provided during graph creation to `to_graph()`, and we must provide the remaining arguments to `to_dict()`, except when parameters have defaults in which case they may be omitted.
 We are then yielded the task represented as a dictionary representing the computation, with argument values embedded.

 ```python
 import numpy as np